Centre for Contemporary Arts: Centre for Contemporary Arts

+2026 Closure

+In February 2026, the CCA closed and fell into liquidation.

 Location and building

-The CCA is situated on Sauchiehall Street and houses several cultural tenants, including Aye-Aye Books, as well as the Third Eye Bar and a flat for visiting artists.

-The CCA is housed in the Grecian Chambers, a category A listed building, designed by Alexander 'Greek' Thomson in 1867 to 1868 and renovated for its present use by Page & Park in 1998.
+The CCA was situated on Sauchiehall Street and housed several cultural tenants, including Aye-Aye Books, as well as the Third Eye Bar and a flat for visiting artists.
+It was housed in the Grecian Chambers, a category A listed building, designed by Alexander 'Greek' Thomson in 1867 to 1868 and renovated by Page & Park in 1998.

 Activities

-The CCA operates an open-source programming policy where organisations and individuals are given space in the building to direct their own events.
+The CCA operated an open-source programming policy where organisations and individuals were given space in the building to direct their own events.
 In 2019-20, the CCA had 256 programme partners across 1,304 events and 28 festivals.

-The CCA curates six contemporary art exhibitions per year in its gallery space.
-The building is also home to 'Intermedia Gallery' to showcase emerging artists.
-The CCA offers a programme of artist residencies in the 'Creative Lab' and internationally.
+The CCA would curate six contemporary art exhibitions per year in its gallery space.
+The building was also home to 'Intermedia Gallery' to showcase emerging artists.
+The CCA offered a programme of artist residencies in the 'Creative Lab' and internationally.

 In 2015, the CCA launched a public engagement programme.

-The CCA is home to several other arts and culture organisations including LUX Scotland and the Scottish Writers Centre.
+The CCA was home to several other arts and culture organisations including LUX Scotland and the Scottish Writers Centre.